Seven killed in Qatar military helicopter crash during joint training exercise with Türkiye

 The biggest obstacle to a near-term peace in Ukraine is a lack of clarity about the fate of Ukraine's eastern Donbas region, several sources said.

 Russia is demanding control of the entire Donbas as part of any potential peace settlement, even as Kyiv still controls over 2,000 square miles (5,180 square km) of the territory.
-Ukraine describes that demand as unacceptable, though officials in Kyiv have expressed openness to exploring creative solutions, such as a demilitarized or free-trade zone.
+Ukraine describes that demand as unacceptable, though officials in Kyiv have expressed openness to exploring creative solutions, such as a demilitarised or free-trade zone.

 One source noted Russia has pushed back on a U.S. proposal under which Washington would control the plant and distribute its power to both Russia and Ukraine.
-Moscow insists that it control the plant, while offering Ukraine cheap power, a proposal Kyiv finds unacceptable, the source said.
+Moscow insists that it should control the plant, while offering Ukraine cheap power, a proposal Kyiv finds unacceptable, the source said.

-Should those issues be resolved, Ukrainian voters could still reject any territorial concessions that are put to a referendum.
+Furthermore, should those issues be resolved, Ukrainian voters could still reject any territorial concessions that are put to a referendum.

 Russia occupies about 20% of Ukraine's national territory, including Crimea and parts of the Donbas seized before the 2022 invasion.
 Analysts say Russia has gained about 1.3% of Ukrainian territory since early 2023.